 Direct deposit can take anywhere from a few hours to a few days to enter your bank account.
 However, once the money enters your account, it can take another day or two for the funds to become available.

 To be honest, in my experience, the money I receive through direct deposit shows up in my bank account before I even wake up on pay day.
-Now, I may not have immediate access to the funds, but it is nice to log into my bank account and see the pending deposit.
+However, depending on where you bank, yours may take a bit longer.

 Can I Split My Direct Deposit Into Two Accounts?

 Yes, in many cases, employers will allow you to split your direct deposit between multiple accounts.
 So, you can have a portion of your paycheck go into your savings account, and the rest deposited into checking.
 If you are a person that struggles to save money, this can be a great way to automate your savings.

 Can I Split My Direct Deposit Between Two Banks?

 In most cases, yes you can split your direct deposit between two banks.
 To do so, all you will have to do is provide your employer with the account and routing number for each account, as well as the respective account types.

 Truthfully, since you have to provide the account and routing number for every account you choose to use for direct deposit, splitting your paycheck between multiple banks isn’t much different than splitting it between separate accounts at the same bank.

 Does It Ever Make Sense To Direct Deposit Into Savings?